Thursday, September 26, 2013

-Mort Temes, still alive and well and living in New Jersey, gives us this very inappropriate (for 2007) cartoon that tells us all that anatomy is destiny!
+Mort Temes gives us this very inappropriate (for 2013) cartoon that tells us all that anatomy is destiny!
 I do admire how Mr. Temes is able to squeeze in the boss's face in the interior office.
 Of course, you notice how all the angles lead to that office.
 Nicely done.
 Another archaic touch: the pedestal ash tray.
 There was one in the shoe store cartoon above as well.
 You can see a photo of Mr. Temes and other cartoonists from around this time in a previous entry about Look Day.

 Bernard Wiseman chimes in with this IRS joke.
 I liked it because of the brush work.
 How just the suggestion of a few people and desks in the background gives us the feel of a busy office.
 I like how the guy who is speaking is leaning in to the old guy while speaking.